hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_aws.md

 2. (optional) In the `aws_instance` section, change the ami value to your preferred Linux distribution.
 The AMI ID for Ubuntu 22.04 on Arm is `ami-0ca2eafa23bc3dd01`.
 No change is needed if you want to use Ubuntu AMI.

 {{% notice Note %}}
 The instance type is t4g.small.
-This an an Arm-based instance and requires an Arm Linux distribution.
+This is an Arm-based instance and requires an Arm Linux distribution.
 {{% /notice %}}

 3. In the `aws_key_pair` section, change the `public_key` value to match your SSH key.
-Copy and paste the contents of your `aws_key.pub` file to the `public_key` string.
+Copy and paste the contents of your `aws_key.pub` file into the `public_key` string.
 Make sure the string is a single line in the text file.

 4. In the `local_file` section, change the `filename` to be the path to your current directory.